 School of History and Sociology Support

 Most full-time Ph.D. students are supported either by teaching assistantships or by research assistantships.
-Both forms of support carry tuition remission as well as a stipend of at least $8,500 per term and require that students devote approximately 13 hours a week to assistantship tasks.
+Both forms of support carry tuition remission as well as a base stipend of $9,392 per term and require that students devote approximately 13 hours a week to assistantship tasks.
 In some cases, students work an additional 7 hours per week and receive an additional stipend or 3 hours of course credit.

 Research assistantships with faculty have been funded by the National Science Foundation, the Sloan Foundation, the Sloan Center for Paper Business and Industry Studies, Georgia Public Television, the Humboldt Foundation, and the Georgia Humanities Council.

 The School of History and Sociology also offers fellowship support for student travel and research.
 Students also may receive summer funding, usually through teaching assistantship positions that pay at least $2,500.

 Georgia Tech Fellowships